5 Steps to Sharing a Copy of a Google Form

 By default, the folder permissions are set to private.
 Change the folder permissions to anyone with the link can view.

-3. Create or Place Form in the Folder
+3. Create a Form in the Folder

 4. Copy the Edit URL